cfug/diox/dio/README.md

 dio.interceptors.add(
   InterceptorsWrapper(
     onRequest: (RequestOptions options, RequestInterceptorHandler handler) {
-      // Do something before request is sent return handler.next(options); //continue
+      // Do something before request is sent.
-      // If you want to resolve the request with some custom data，
+      // If you want to resolve the request with custom data,
-      // you can resolve a `Response` object eg: `handler.resolve(response)`.
+      // you can resolve a `Response` using `handler.resolve(response)`.
       // If you want to reject the request with a error message,
-      // you can reject a `DioError` object eg: `handler.reject(dioError)` },
+      // you can reject with a `DioError` using `handler.reject(dioError)`. return handler.next(options);
+    },
     onResponse: (Response response, RequestInterceptorHandler handler) {
-      // Do something with response data
+      // Do something with response data.
-      return handler.next(response); // continue
       // If you want to reject the request with a error message,
-      // you can reject a `DioError` object eg: `handler.reject(dioError)` },
+      // you can reject a `DioError` object eg: `handler.reject(dioError)`. return handler.next(response);
+    },
     onError: (DioError e, RequestInterceptorHandler handler) {
       // Do something with response error
-      return handler.next(e);//continue
-      // If you want to resolve the request with some custom data，
+      // If you want to resolve the request with some custom data
-      // you can resolve a `Response` object eg: `handler.resolve(response)`.
+      // you can resolve a `Response` object eg: `handler.resolve(response)`. return handler.next(e);//continue
     },
   ),
 );